gispos/AvsPmod/readme_SplitClip.txt

 !!
 Do not set a 'Preview filter' area in a 'Split Clip' area and vice versa, this will cause an error.
 !!
-It is recommended not to comment out lines with /* in a 'Split Clip' or 'Preview filter' area, use only #
+It is recommended not to comment out lines with /* in a 'Split Clip' or 'Preview filter' area, use only # !!
+The flag must not be in an 'if else' statement!
+And if __end__ or return is found before the flag, no Split Clip can be created.

 The split position must be written into the script.
 Everything after this flag will not be played with the 'Split Clip'.
 To create the 'Split Clip' the script must be reinitialized after setting the split position. /**avsp_split**/